Hug-hes/AnalyseTCR/README.md

 install.packages(c("shiny", "shinyFiles", "DT", "tcR", "shinyjs", "dplyr", "ggplot2", "reticulate"))

+Choose the CRAN mirror that is closest to your location.

+Click "Yes" to using personal library.
+(Should be a dialogue box that appears for this with options to click yes, no, maybe).

+If the prompt doesn't work for a certain library, try to install individually by running the command:

+install.packages("libray_to_install")

 Step 4.
 Download Immunarch package by going to the website: https://immunarch.com/articles/1_introduction.html

 After downloading the Immunarch.tar.gz file then run the following two commands in the R Studio console window (replacing "path/to/your/folder/with/immunarch.tar.gz" with a path to the folder that contains your immunarch.tar.gz) :